 This means the drainage systems are running at capacity in general day-to-day usage without adding rainwater, and with the amount of properties in London, the system is under constant strain.
 Without extensions for each new development, it can easily become overwhelmed.

-This is common in areas such as Fulham and Chelsea, where generally the sewers are combined foul and rainwater systems, so when heavy rains or floods occurs, the sewer system receives more wastewater than it can accommodate.
+This is common in areas such as Fulham and Chelsea, where generally the sewers are combined with foul and rainwater systems, so when heavy rains or floods occur, the sewer system receives more wastewater than it can accommodate.

 This can lead to backfill, whereby all the lateral junctions of the system are filled to capacity and result in wastewater flowing back into private household drains.